Webpage created: May 20, 2018

 Tavistock Station was officially opened by the South Devon and Tavistock Railway Company amongst much jubilation on June 22nd 1859.
 It was 12 miles 71 chains mile post mileage from Tavistock Junction and was equipped with a 45 feet diameter turntable.

 The Launceston and Tavistock Railway Company opened their line from Launceston through Lydford to Tavistock Station on July 1st 1865.

 On May 18th 1876 the train service was augmented by those of the London and South Western Railway Company, which had secured running rights over the Great Western Railway Company's Launceston Branch south of Lydford Station to gain access to Plymouth.
 To cope with the extra traffic two small signal boxes had been opened on March 1st 1876, named Tavistock "A" and Tavistock "B".
-A new Tavistock Signal Box replaced them in 1895.

 Following the railway nationalization of 1948, Tavistock Station was renamed Tavistock South Station on and as from September 26th 1949 to distinguish it from the former Southern Railway Company's Station, now called Tavistock North.